#MeghanMarkle Despite Dancing The Hora At Her First Wedding Is NOT #Jewish

 — sanya burgess (@sanyaburgess) November 28, 2017

-But Meghan Markle isn’t the first person marrying into the British Royal Family who got scrutinized looking for Jewish lineage.
-There was side by side ethic pride and anti-Semitism when the press started the shaking down of the Middleton family tree trying to find some concrete proof that Kate Middleton was a Jew, said the Times of Israel.
+But Meghan Markle isn’t the first person marrying into the British Royal Family who got scrutinized for Jewish lineage.
+There was side-by-side ethic pride and antisemitism when the press started shaking the Middleton family tree trying to find some concrete proof that Kate Middleton was Jewish, said the Times of Israel.

 The search for the Middleton Jewish rumor started with Kate’s mother, Carole Middleton, whose maiden name is Goldsmith.
-Yes, there are Jews, British Jews, named Goldsmith, but Carole Middleton isn’t one of them.
+Yes, there are British Jews named Goldsmith, but Carole Middleton isn’t one of them.
 But that didn’t stop Iran’s Mehr News Agency from running an article that said that the British Royal Family would be “tainted” by Jewish blood.

 “This lady’s family roots show that she is considered a Sephardic Jew from her mother’s side.
 Moreover, the timing of the wedding and the way it was held which was based on Jewish culture verify the evidences….
 William’s marriage as the inheritor of the crown to a Jewish girl will leave the future of Britain to the hands of the couple’s Jewish children.”

-Others with less fire and brimstone said that Kate Middleton’s mother, Carole was obviously a Jew because she was a successful businesswoman.
-Michael Cole, the BBC Royal Correspondent thought he was paying Carole Middleton a compliment.
+Others with less fire and brimstone said that Kate Middleton’s mother, Carole, was obviously a Jew because she was a successful businesswoman.
+Michael Cole, the BBC Royal Correspondent, thought he was paying Carole Middleton a compliment.

 “Mrs. Middleton, born Goldsmith, is a talented businesswoman… You don’t have to live in a monastery to know that Jewish people are good in business.”